BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
-A lot of people think the Buddha became enlightened because he did lots of meditation.
+A lot of people think the Buddha became enlightened because he meditated a lot.
-While the meditation kind of set him up for it, it was actually the love of a woman that enlightened him.
+While the meditation kind of set him up, it was actually the love of a woman that enlightened him.
 </p>

 <p>